It was probably my first introduction to Mod. Although to me, The Jam’s All Mod Cons was just a brilliant album. And 46 years on, it still is.

 Alongside the Quadrophenia movie, All Mod Cons was also probably the starting pistol for the Mod revival to go overground.
 Overnight, everyone at school seemed to have turned their tie ‘skinny side front’ and invested in a Fred Perry, a parka and a plethora of pin badges and patches.
 A copy of All Mod Cons under the arm finished the look perfectly.
 People at school knew what you were about.

 And at this point, I’d like to say that it was the point where I embraced Mod for life.
 But to be honest, I didn’t.
-Like many other provincial kids, I stuck it for a bit, bought some other Mod singles (there’s no denying early Secret Affair is excellent) and eventually drifted off after the movement peaked.
-What came after did nothing for me.
+Like many other provincial kids, I stuck it for a bit, bought some other Mod singles (there’s no denying early Secret Affair is excellent) and eventually drifted off after the initial movement peaked.
+What came immediately after did nothing for me.

 But I didn’t leave Paul Weller.
 His music has been a constant in my life and his musical and sartorial transformations have been a fascination throughout subsequent decades.
 No one has continued to push the boundaries for so many years like Paul Weller.
 You might not like it all, but that’s not really the point.
 He could have kept The Jam going forever.
 But he didn’t.
 He continues to adapt and push himself and in doing so, maintains an ‘always interesting’ presence in music.
 If I ever meet him, I’ll tell him just that.
 After he’s signed my albums, of course.